 When my husband received an offer for the school, he is at now we were told the salary was non-negotiable.
 He has a masters from the Uni of Cambridge and studied at UCL – one of the best (if not the best) education institutions in the UK, and still he needed to take a pay cut from his London teaching salary when moving to Dubai.
 We asked the recruiter whether or not we would be able to renegotiate (I was a bit angry as it was not the promised great Dubai Salary we were expecting) but the school did not even want to talk about this.
 I would have understood if there was a pay scale in place – but almost everyone was on a different salary which would sometimes mean that people with less experience took home more pay.

-Whether the school is open for negotiation or not might tell you a lot about school and management culture.
-So keep this in mind!
+Whether the school is open for negotiation or not (especially when you know they are lowballing you) might tell you a lot about school and management culture.
+So keep this in mind before signing a contract!

 Your first contract as a teacher in Dubai will always be your worst